 Beths Grammar School Careers Provision

-This report has been created in accordance with the Department of Education document ‘Careers guidance and inspiration in schools’ which was published in April 2014.
+This report has been created in accordance with the Department of Education document ‘Careers guidance and access for education and training providers’ which was published in January 2018.

-Beths Grammar School provides Careers Information, Advice and Guidance (CIAG) from Year 7 right through to Year 13.
+Beths Grammar School provides CIAG from Year 7 right through to Year 13.
 This is a coherent programme of activities that inform, inspire and motivate young people and provide information advice and guidance for the students to prepare them for work or further/higher education and assist them to understand where different education and training pathways can take them in the future.
 We have an in-house CIAG department which is also supported by external resources such as a regular Prospects adviser and regular contact with employers and universities.

-Beths have a well-established careers department and we work within the requirements of what we ‘should’ do in the best interests of the students and the school as well as what we ‘must’ do as required by law and in accordance with the DfE Careers Provision document published in April 2014.
+We have a well-established careers department and we work within the requirements of what we ‘should’ do in the best interests of the students and the school as well as what we ‘must’ do as required by law and in accordance with the DfE Careers Provision document published in January 2018.
 Alongside this document we have access to the supporting non-statutory advice document to help develop the department further with the examples of best practice and case studies published in it.

 According to Ofsted’s thematic review, ‘some schools have responded well to the new duty, the majority of schools need to do more to set high expectations for all students and provide high quality advice and guidance that motivates them to succeed’.
 Here at Beths we have a broad range of provision for all years (please see diagram one at the back of this report).
 These include being offered face-to-face advice and access to careers software from Year 7.
 From observations from recent CIAG meetings at the Local Authority, many schools starts their careers advice from Year 8, as that is the statutory age to begin this provision.
 We work together with employers throughout the duration of the Year 10’s work experience and keep good contacts with the firms involved in order to have healthy relationships with employers for future Year 10’s and for our school leavers.

-When students attend careers meetings whether it is for in-house support or with the independent careers adviser, Beths always aim them towards the highest possible achievable career goal.
-For example when advising students using the careers software we always encourage them to set their aspiration for a job at ALevel and degree level so it will give them a range of options whether they wish to enter a Higher Level Apprenticeship or a Degree course.
+When students attend careers meeting whether it is for in-house support or with the independent careers adviser, we always aim the student towards the highest possible achievable career goal.
+For example when advising students using the careers software I always encourage them to set their aspiration for a job at A-Level and degree level so it will give them a range of options whether they wish to do enter a Higher Level Apprenticeship or a Degree course.
 This will help fulfil our duty of helping young people, including those who are vulnerable and have special educational needs or disabilities, ‘realise their potential and so increase economic competitiveness and support social mobility’.
 The school works with a number of external agencies within the Local Authority to help support those more vulnerable young people including those with special educational needs, and those who are disengaged or at risk or disengaging.

-Beths can measure ithe effectiveness of its teaching and careers and inspiration activity, the attainment of its students and their destinations when they leave.
-We keep an accurate record of destinations information for all of our students and last year, a large percentage of our students went on to Universities both locally and nationally.
-Only a small amount went on to further education, apprenticeships or straight into employment.
+Beths can measure its effectiveness of their teaching and careers and inspiration activity the attainment of their students and their destinations when they leave.
+We keep an accurate record of destinations information for all of our students and last year, a large percentage of our students went onto to Universities both locally and nationally.
+Only a small amount went onto to further education, apprenticeships or straight into employment.
 This data is then passed onto the Local Authority and updated every month if we have any 16-19 year old leavers.

-The statutory duty requires that governing bodies ensure that all registered students are provided with independent careers advice and guidance from Year 8 to Year 13.
-At Beths our CIAG is available from Year 7, when the students are inducted into the Learning Resource Centre (LRC) in their first year they are introduced to the full range of careers literature and material which we have in our extensive careers section.
+The statutory duty requires than governing bodies ensure that all registered students are provided with independent careers advice and guidance from Year 8 to Year 13.
+At Beths our CIAG is available from Year 7, when the students are introduced to the LRC to the full range of careers literature and material which we have in our extensive careers section.
 They are also offered the opportunity to carry out the psychometric test.
-This test is done online through an independent careers advice company and at the end of the test it forms a list of suggested careers.
+This test is done online through a independent careers advice company and at the end of the test it forms a list of suggested careers.
 From this list of suggested careers the student can explore more through the wide range of information it provides, from progression routes into the career, universities linked to relevant degrees and pay opportunities.
 They can have the opportunity to speak to our independent careers adviser although this is not very common in Year 7.

 We ensure that our careers guidance provided: